Fried Green Tomatoes... some yummy southern cooking! Here is the recipe with just the right amount of crunch to make those tomatoes delicious!

 - Heat skillet over medium-high heat.

-- With the egg/water mixture in a small bowl, use tongs to dip tomatoes slices, one at a time into mixture, letting excess drip back in bowl.
+- Use tongs to dip the tomatoes slices, one at a time, into the egg mixture, letting excess drip back in bowl.

 - When the oil is evenly heated and shimmering, add the coated tomato slices, enough to fit in one layer, and giving you enough "turning space"!
 (Oil should "sizzle" as soon as you put the tomatoes in.
 If it doesn't sizzle, give it more time to heat up.)

 - Fry for 2-3 minutes, or until golden.
 Turn and fry for 2 minutes on 2nd side.